Codecademy/docs/content/javascript/concepts/sets/terms/clear/clear.md

 ---
 Title: '.clear()'
-Description: 'Deletes all values from a set and returns undefined.'
+Description: 'Deletes all values from a Set and returns undefined.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'